 What are HAAs and Why Care?

 HAAs, or haloacetic acids, refer to a handful of compounds that can occur in tap water as a result of common municipal treatment methods such as chlorination.
 HAAs can also result in water that is treated with chloramines.
 These acids are created when organic and inorganic materials already present in water react with the disinfectants (chlorine, chloramine) used to make water drinkable.
 The specific HAA created as a result of this exposure depends on the organic or inorganic material itself, as well as the treatment – usually chlorine or chloramine.
 Since HAAs appear in water after treatment, they’re commonly referred to as ‘treatment byproducts.’
+Learn more about haloacetic acids in your Los Angeles water.

 What does this mean for me?

 Both chlorine and chloramine are common methods used by cities and municipalities to treat water for homes and businesses.
 It’s a concern for some populations because certain kinds of HAAs have been found to cause cancers in some lab animals.
 Other side effects include skin irritation, skin inflammation, and even birth defects in some cases.
-Side effects include skin irritation, skin inflammation, and even birth defects in some cases.

 Examples of HAAs in Water